AET-DevOps25/team-spoved/database/README.md

 docker compose up --build -d database
 ```

 The initialization script [`init.sql`](database/init.sql) creates the schema, tables, and sample entries.
+Any changes made to the schema should also be propagated in the ``docker-compose.yaml`` and ``helm/spoved-app/templates/database-init-job.yaml``